 If for any reason a court of competent jurisdiction finds any provision of this Agreement, or portion thereof, to be unenforceable, that provision of the Agreement will be enforced to the maximum extent permissible so as to affect the intent of the parties, and the remainder of this Agreement will continue in full force and effect.

 Copyright 1999–2007 The Apache Software Foundation

 This product includes software developed at The Apache Software Foundation (https://www.apache.org/).

 This software contains code from the World Wide Web Consortium (W3C) for the Object Model API (DOM API) and SVG Document Type Definition (DTD).

-This software contains code from the International Organisation for Standardization for the definition of character entities used in the software’s documentation.
+This software contains code from the International Organization for Standardization for the definition of character entities used in the software’s documentation.